Insurance Adverse Action Notices: What They Mean and Your Rights

 Step 3 — Gather Supporting Documents Collect proof that contradicts the error — bank statements, payment confirmations, account closure letters, or a police report if identity theft is involved.

-Step 4 — File a Written Dispute Submit your dispute in writing to the credit bureau — certified mail with return receipt is recommended.
+Step 4 — File a Written Dispute Submit your dispute in writing to the credit bureau or LexisNexis.
+Certified mail with return receipt is recommended.
 Include your contact information, the specific item(s) you're disputing, your explanation, and copies (not originals) of your supporting documents.
-Also notify the data furnisher (the company that reported the information).
+Also notify the data furnisher — the company that originally reported the information — as they are required to correct and update the data with all reporting agencies.

-Step 5 — Wait for the Investigation The credit bureau has 30 days to investigate your dispute.
+Step 5 — Wait for the Investigation The credit bureau has 30 days to investigate your dispute at no cost to you.
 If the information cannot be verified, it must be corrected or removed from your report.

 Step 6 — Request Insurer Reunderwriting Once your credit report has been corrected, contact the insurance company and formally request that they reunderwrite your application or policy based on the updated information.
-Many states give you a 30-day window to make this request after corrections are confirmed.
+Ask the credit bureau to send a corrected report directly to the insurer.
+Many states provide a window to make this request after corrections are confirmed.

 Pincher's Pro Tip